net-lisias-kspu/ContractConfigurator/Parameters.md

         // The Kerbal that needs to board a vessel kerbal = Jebediah Kermin

+        // Alternate method of identifying the Kerbal - zero based index of the
+        // entry in a SpawnKerbal BEHAVIOUR node.
+        //index = 0

         // Text to use for the parameter
         // Default = <kerbal>: Board a vessel
         //title =